 Make sure you understand the open seasons and bay scallop harvesting regulations.
 FWC manages the fishery by opening certain zones along the Big Bend to scalloping at different times.
 This makes the rules more complicated for scallopers, so be sure you understand the open and closed seasons and areas.
 Check FWC’s website for the most up-to-date information on open dates and zones.

 A brief summary of basic rules is provided below (current as of Feb 2021).

 Daily Bag Limit: 2 gallons of whole bay scallops in shell or 1 pint of bay scallop meat per person; Maximum of 10 gallons of whole bay scallops in shell, or 1/2 gallon bay scallop meat (4 pints) per vessel.
 These rules apply in all zones and seasons except in the Fenholloway to Suwannee zone (yellow shaded zone in FWC’s map) where the bag limit is lowered to 1/2 of the per person and vessel limit from June 15 to 30.

-Minimum Size Limit: None, though it is recommended that you toss back scallops smaller than 1.5 inches across (about the size of the bottom of a soda can or smaller).
+Minimum Size Limit: None, though it is recommended that you toss back scallops smaller than 2 inches across (the size of the bottom of a soda can or smaller).